apache/pulsar/site/docs/latest/cookbooks/tiered-storage.md

 Pulsar's **Tiered Storage** feature allows older backlog data to be offloaded to long term storage, thereby freeing up space in BookKeeper and reducing storage costs.
 This cookbook walks you through using tiered storage in your Pulsar cluster.

+Tiered storage currently leverage [Apache Jclouds](https://jclouds.apache.org) to supports [S3](https://aws.amazon.com/s3/) and [Google Cloud Storage](https://cloud.google.com/storage/)(GCS for short) for long term storage.
+And by Jclouds, it is easy to add more [supported](https://jclouds.apache.org/reference/providers/#blobstore-providers) cloud storage provider in the future.

 ## When should I use Tiered Storage?

 Tiered storage should be used when you have a topic for which you want to keep a very long backlog for a long time.
 For example, if you have a topic containing user actions which you use to train your recommendation systems, you may want to keep that data for a long time, so that if you change your recommendation algorithm you can rerun it against your full user history.